Med-Query: Steerable Parsing of 9-DoF Medical Anatomies with Query Embedding: Introduction

 In this work, we present a unified computing framework for a variety of anatomy parsing problems, with ribs, spine, and abdominal organs as examples.
 Our method consists of three main stages: task-oriented ROI extraction, anatomy-specific 9-DoF ROI detection, and anatomy instance segmentation.
 Input 3D CT scans are operated at different resolutions in different processing stages.
 ROI extractor is trained and tested at an isotropic spacing of 3mm, detector is conducted at 2mm, and the segmentation network is conducted on the cropped sub-volumes, which have a higher image resolution achieved by interpolating input sub-volumes to the desired size and voxel resolution.
 The whole inference latency is around 3 seconds per CT scan on an NVIDIA V100 GPU, outperforming several highly optimized methods\cite{isensee2021nnu, lenga2018deep} in the rib parsing task.
 If we query only a subset of all ribs instead, the needed computing time can be further shortened.

-In addition, among these three anatomical structures utilized in this work, ribs relatively lack of high quality publicly available dataset.
+In addition, among these three anatomical structures utilized in this work, the ribs relatively lack a high-quality publicly available dataset.
 Thus this instance parsing problem has not been as extensively studied as the other two tasks~\cite{yang2021ribseg}.
 To address this issue, we curate an elaborately annotated instance-level rib parsing dataset, named RibInst, substantially built upon a previously released chest-abdomen CT dataset of rib fracture detection and classification~\cite{ribfrac2020}.
 RibInst will be made publicly available to the community by providing a standardized and fair evaluation benchmark for future rib instance segmentation and labeling methods.

 Our main contributions are summarized as follows. \begin{itemize} \item We present a Transformer-based Med-Query method for simultaneously estimating and labeling 9-DoF ROI of anatomy in CT scans.
 To the best of our knowledge, we are the first to estimate the 9-DoF representation in 3D medical imaging using a one-stage Transformer.